the-neutron-foundation/neutron-language/docs/source/introduction.rst

 ``ListType``
 ************
 This type is the same as the Python list class.
-This is built in and every object in the array is separated by commas.
+This is built in and every object in the list is separated by commas.
 All of that is around a pair of square brackets.

 .. code-block:: java

-  [1, 2, 3, 4, 5];  // Evaluates to python list Array
+  [1, 2, 3, 4, 5];  // Evaluates to python list

 ``TupleType``
 *************
 This type is the same as the Python tuple class.
-This is built in and every object in the array is separated by commas.
+This is built in and every object in the tuple is separated by commas.
 All of that is around a pair of curly brackets.

 .. code-block:: java

-  {1, 2, 3, 4, 5};  // Evaluates to python tuple Array
+  {1, 2, 3, 4, 5};  // Evaluates to python tuple

 Variables
 ^^^^^^^^^